What Does IT Take to Be a Dentist?

 To become licensed in orthodontics, periodontics or one of the seven other dental specialties, dental-school graduates may study for up to four additional years and may have to take an additional state examination.
 Residency training is common for aspiring dental specialists.

-Step Five: Becoming Established in the Profession
+Step Five: Becoming Established

 There's more to being a dentist than drilling teeth.
 According to the U.S. Bureau of Labor Statistics, three-quarters of all dentists are independent practitioners (www.bls.gov).
 Dentists that aren't may practice in hospitals, teach in dental schools or work in public health.